biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 `15 / 34 samples (44.12%)` are shown in the sample plot.
 What gives?

-As the text underneath this explains, it's because the other samples have invalid log ratios.
+As the text underneath this explains, it's because the other samples have invalid log-ratios.
 These other samples either didn't have any `o__Fusobacteriales` bacteria observed, didn't have any `o__Pseudomonadales` bacteria observed, or didn't have either of these bacteria.

-Zeroes in either the top or bottom of a log ratio mess things up.
+Zeroes in either the top or bottom of a log-ratio mess things up.
 The logarithm of 0 / x (i.e the logarithm of 0) is undefined, as is the logarithm of x / 0 (since you straight-up can't divide by 0 in the first place).